autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

 ## Installing data source plugins {#install-plugin}

-Oracle server will need to provide price data for FX and ATN and NTN currency pairs utilised in the Auton Stabilization Mechanism.
+Oracle server will need to provide price data for FX and ATN and NTN currency pairs utilized in the Auton Stabilization Mechanism.

 A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet: